scipy-conference/scipy_proceedings/papers/mark_wickert_250/mwickert_250.rst

    :figclass: htb

-   A simple stereo gain slider app: (a) Jupyter notebook interface and (b) testing using the AD2 with generators and scope channels. :label:`LeftRightGainSlider`
+   A simple stereo gain slider app: (a) Jupyter notebook interface and (b) testing using the AD2 with generators and scope channel C1 on left amd C2 on right. :label:`LeftRightGainSlider`

-The results are as expected, especially when listening.
+The ability to control the left and right audio level are as expected, especially when listening.

 Cross Left-Right Channel Panning
 ================================